 - Time for testing is reduced.
 Your developers write one instead of two codes.
 The time spent for testing your app on older Android and iOS versions are also reduced thanks to widgets (the app is adjusted already).

 - Flutter is perfect for MVP development.
 It allows you to build an app fast to present it to your investors.
 The app will look excellent and work on each device they need.

 Cons of Flutter

 - Dart is the new programming language developers should learn from scratch.
 The number of companies and developers that had mastered Dart is still low.
 There are no patterns of writing in this language and not so many tutorials and resources, so the developers need to learn by themselves.

 - Google still works on Flutter for the web.
 At this moment, the framework works only for mobile app development.
-Although Flutter for web is available in beta version.
+Although Flutter for the web is available in the beta version.

 - Apps are a bit large.
-Because of the widgets, an app weights at least 4 MB although they work on changing that.
+Because of the widgets, an app weighs at least 4 MB although they work on changing that.

 Pros and Cons of Flutter From Developer’s Point of View